WoitkeL/dorganalysis/README.md

 Scripts and results from applying the tool to models from the database BioModels can be found in the directory `àppliance_Database`.

-Additional data contains the exel-file as result of the iteration over the Biomodels database, as well as a ipynb file to create meaningful figures.
+# Installation

+## Requirements
-The following packages have to be installed:
+Additionaly to Python the following packages have to be installed:
--LibSBML
--Graphviz
--regex
+- LibSBML
+- Graphviz
+- regex
--Gurobi: Note that to handle large models, Gurobi has to be installed via the website with a fitting license instead of just by pip.
+- Gurobi: Note that to handle large models, Gurobi has to be installed via the website with a fitting license instead of just by pip.

 A step by step showcase of the most applications can be seen in the example.ipynb.